 Further to the introduction of robots in welding, there was a need to make them independent of the handler.
 Also, initial robotic welding was for standard product size, and any deviation in product size impacted the production or quality was compromised.
 Therefore, an intelligent welding system was required to reduce workers’ risks from challenging welding operations and improve flexibility, quality, and productivity.

 Introducing sophisticated robotic solutions enabled industries like the Internet of things (IoT), big data, artificial intelligence, cloud computing so that fabrication could be meticulously tracked and optimized.
-As a result, we see a recent innovation, where Cobot and artificial intelligence fusion is further strengthening the welding system and improving the welding industry.
+As a result, we see a recent innovation, where Cobot and artificial intelligence fusion further strengthen the welding system and improve the welding industry.

 These AI-based Intelligent cobots help industries perform some non-redundant welding jobs with little or no supervision.
-Particularly, AI-driven Cobots allow complex welding solutions in ecosystems where human health is at risk or workspaces that need to be carefully climate or environmentally controlled.
+In particular, AI-driven Cobots allow complex welding solutions in ecosystems where human health is at risk or workspaces that must be carefully climate or environmentally controlled.